Sign up for a premium membership to the KIDS ART SPOT and enjoy our entire library of creative printables and guided art videos!

 5. Drill a hole to hang your suncatcher (optional)

-Finally, you can use an electric hand drill to drill a small hole at the top of your suncatcher to add a hanging loop.
+You can use an electric hand drill to drill a small hole at the top of your suncatcher to add a hanging loop.
+You could also use a hot glue gun to glue a hanging ribbon to the top.

 Have you tried making plastic bead suncatchers yet?
 They are such a fun summer craft, plus they make great gifts!

-More Suncatchers for Kids
+More Suncatcher Ideas for Kids

 Pin It for Later

-How to Make Rainbow Plastic Bead Suncatchers
+How to Make a Rainbow Suncatcher with Plastic Beads

 Leave a Reply